 This course introduces the students to some of the myriad of issues related to US Latino/a Literature which include political, social, and personal issues.
 Students will be exposed to a variety of genre ranging from poetry, short story to the novel which will include an introduction to literary analysis.
 This course explores US Latino/a Literature, its development its importance in the study of Spanish and Latin American Studies.

 Readings may be in Spanish, English or both depending on availability of original text.

-Prereq: Instructor Permission from: Olivares-Escobedo, Lourdes Or SP 202 Lecture Min Grade: C Min Credits: 3.00 Or Spanish Placement Spanish 39.0000
+Prerequisite: SP 202 Lecture Min Grade: C Min Credits: 3.00 or Spanish Placement Spanish 39.0000